16 Fresh Content Marketing Ideas To Promote Your Handmade Business

 So how do I work out what my customers will find valuable?

-This is actually very simple.
+That’s actually very simple.

 You just ask them.